isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 permalink: /swiss-experience/student-development-programme/code-of-conduct/
 description: ""
 third_nav_title: Student Development Programme
+variant: markdown
 ---
 # Code of Conduct and School Rules

-<p style="text-align: justify;"><b>Swiss Cottage takes a&nbsp;<u>Character First</u> approach&nbsp;in developing our students.
+<p style="text-align: justify;"><b>Swiss Cottage takes a&nbsp;Character First approach&nbsp;in developing our students.
 The school wishes to instil positive values in the students so that they can self-regulate, while at the same time affirm the good in every student through various platforms.</b></p>

 ### <b><u>SWISS R.U.L.E.S.</u></b>